SebastianOderland/PrimaryDomain/README.md

 ## TODO

-- Allow current addon domain to have subdomains
 - DONE!
 Remove all subdomains for current Addon Domain
 - Remove all DNS-records for subdomains
 - Recreate the subdomains